-To avoid this problem, Orbix supports asynchronous method invocations (AMI) through callbacks to reply handlers.
+Callbacks to reply handlersTo avoid this problem, Orbix supports asynchronous method invocations (AMI) through callbacks to reply handlers.
 In its invocation, the client supplies an object reference to the appropriate reply handler.
 When it is ready to reply, the server invokes on this object reference.
 The client ORB dispatches the invocation to the reply handler servant.